KalebKE/ME7Tuner/README.md

 Before attempting to tune open loop fueling, you really need to have KRKTE and and closed loop fueling nailed down.
 You also need a wide-band O2 sensor that is pre-cat.
 A tail sniffer likely isn't sufficient here.

+Note that ME7Tuner is designed to be used with Zeitronix logs, but logs from any wideband can be modified to use the expected headers.

 ### Algorithm

 This algorithm is roughly based on [mafscaling](https://github.com/vimsh/mafscaling/wiki/How-To-Use).